How to Install PostgreSQL 17 on Windows 11: A Complete Guide for 2024

 1. Create a Table:

-Here's an example SQL query to create a simple table:
+Here's an example SQL query to create the table:

 CREATE TABLE ch_players (